4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 The simulated case directory can be directly accessed on the DesignSafe data depot and visualized remotely using Paraview.
 The following plots show sample visualization of the instantaneous flow field.

 In Fig. 4.5.3.1, the streamlines of the approaching flow, as it passes around the building, are shown.
-On the building surface, the result pressure coefficient are displayed.
+On the building surface, the calculated pressure coefficients are displayed.
 It also shows the inside view of the mesh underlying.

 Fig. 4.5.3.1 Streamlines of the instantaneous velocity field around the building.